The Bravo of London

 The Bravo of London is a 1934 mystery thriller novel by the British writer Ernest Bramah.
-It featured his most celebrated character the blind detective Max Carrados.
+It featured his most celebrated character the blind detective Max Carrados who had first appeared in 1914.
 It was the first and only full-length novel to feature Carrados, who usually appeared in short stories.

 In a later review David Langford described it as "a disappointing performance whose most memorable section turns out to be a recycling of one of the short stories".
-Another modern commentator observed that it was only that only in this novel "did Bramah's invention flag, though Joolby, a criminal antique dealer, makes for a memorable villain".
+Another modern commentator observed that only in this novel "did Bramah's invention flag, though Joolby, a criminal antique dealer, makes for a memorable villain".